qualabs/babel-plugin-sjsp/README.md

 This is a babel plugin for JavaScript profiler, inspired by [sjsp](https://github.com/itchyny/sjsp), which is implemented in Haskell.
 And `babel-plugin-sjsp` is forked from [node-sjsp](https://github.com/45deg/node-sjsp).

+This fork supports Webpack (ie: it ignores Webpack internal functions while profiling), and adds fixes which were needed to transpile a React project.

 ## How to install

 ```